 In exploring the future of SEPP 15, Councils were given four alternative scenarios for the future management of MO developments.
 Of 22 Councils involved in MO developments there appears to be no clear preference for the future of SEPP 15, as shown by survey results:

-- should be retain SEPP 15 in its present form (27%); - felt retain SEPP 15, in an amended form (19%). - introduce a replacement provision within Council's LEP (27%); - revoke SEPP 15 in its entirety (27%);
+felt retain SEPP 15, in an amended form (19%):

+introduce a replacement provision within Council's LEP (27%); a revoke SEPP 15 in its entirety (27%).

 Suggested amendments to SEPP 15 included provisions to: